rcbops/ceph-deployment-toolkit/docs/cephadm-install-pacific.md

 ### Install OpenStack integration

-The ceph pool creation for openstack functionality moved to openstack-ops per
+The ceph pool creation for openstack functionality moved to the openstack-ops module and is typically executed from the deployment host, controller1 for example:

 ```
 cd /opt/openstack-ops/playbooks